cjaganmohan/cjaganmohan.github.io/_pages/about.md

-I'm a Research Assistant Professor in the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu) at Virginia Tech.
+I'm an assistant professor in the [Department of Software Engineering and Game Development]([https://sanghani.cs.vt.edu](https://campus.kennesaw.edu/colleges-departments/ccse/academics/software-engineering-and-game-development/index.php) at Kennesaw State University.
 My background is in Computer Science, and I work at the intersection of software engineering and artificial intelligence.
-Prior to my current appointment, I was a postdoctoral associate at Virginia Tech.
+Prior to my current appointment, I was at Virginia Tech, first as a PostDoc and later as a Research Assistant Professor.
 I earned my M.S. and Ph.D. in Computer Science from the [University of Texas at Arlington](http://www.uta.edu/uta/) under the advisement of [Prof. Jeff Lei](https://mentis.uta.edu/explore/profile/yu-lei).

 ## Research Interests